 Critics contend that cryogenic treatment has little to no real effect on accuracy.
 Expert opinion seems to be that it will probably increase barrel life (up to 20%), and won’t hurt the barrel.
 If a barrel is stress relieved already, the additional stress relief claimed by the processors will probably have a minimal effect.
 Some manufacturers already have their barrels cryo treated routinely, or offer it as an option in custom orders.

-Since we're discussing the barrels themselves, and not actual muzzle devices, there aren't may alternatives to go over.
+Since we’re discussing the barrels themselves, and not actual muzzle devices, there aren’t many alternatives to go over.
 It basically boils down to a choice between a threaded muzzle or a target crown.

-When done correctly it's inset a little a the center, at a carefully chosen angle -- say, 11 degrees or so -- which provides a bit of protection in case the rifle is accidentally dropped muzzle-down.
+When done correctly it’s inset a little at the center, at a carefully chosen angle — say, 11 degrees or so — which provides a bit of protection in case the rifle is accidentally dropped muzzle-down.
 The machining here should be very precise, consistent all around at the point where the bullet leaves the barrel, because any irregularities will result in gas escaping unevenly.
-This can push the barrel minutely in one direction or another, or can actually affect the bullet's flight downrange.
+This can push the barrel minutely in one direction or another, or can actually affect the bullet’s flight downrange.

 To sum it all up: Like everything else, barrel choice is a matter of personal preference, and varies tremendously with the mission you require of it.
 If you want to shoot out to the limits of the .223/5.56 family’s effective range, you’ll want a longer barrel to maximize muzzle velocity.